redkite-labs/redkitecms-docs/book/website-deploy.rst

 The deploying process
 ^^^^^^^^^^^^^^^^^^^^^

-Deploying the website is a hard work, but only for RedKite CMS, in fact you are only required to click on the environment you'd like to deploy.
+Deploying the website is a hard work, but only for the RedKite CMS.
+In fact you are only required to click on the environment you'd like to deploy.

 To deploy for the stage environment simply click the **Deploy stage** button